Applications for opportunity class entry are completed online.

 Applicants complete the following steps to apply for Year 5 opportunity class entry.
 Read Information about applying for Year 5 entry to an opportunity class in 2019 (PDF 477 KB) prior to submitting an application.

 - Public school applicants may be asked to complete an 'Intention to apply' form by the current primary school so the school knows who intends to apply.

-- Go to the 'opportunity class placement application' online – available here from 26 April 2017 to 12 May 2017 and follow instructions for registration.
+- Go to the OC application for 2019 entry– available here from Tuesday 1 May 2018 to 18 May 2018 and follow instructions for registration.